wilsonfreitas/awesome-quant/README.md

 - [Python-for-Finance-Cookbook](https://github.com/PacktPublishing/Python-for-Finance-Cookbook) - Python for Finance Cookbook, published by Packt.
 - [modelos_vol_derivativos](https://github.com/ysaporito/modelos_vol_derivativos) - "Modelos de Volatilidade para Derivativos" book's Jupyter notebooks
 - [NMOF](https://github.com/enricoschumann/NMOF) - Functions, examples and data from the first and the second edition of "Numerical Methods and Optimization in Finance" by M. Gilli, D. Maringer and E. Schumann (2019, ISBN:978-0128150658).
+- [py4fi2nd](https://github.com/yhilpisch/py4fi2nd) - Jupyter Notebooks and code for Python for Finance (2nd ed., O'Reilly) by Yves Hilpisch.
+- [aiif](https://github.com/yhilpisch/aiif) - Jupyter Notebooks and code for the book Artificial Intelligence in Finance (O'Reilly) by Yves Hilpisch.
+- [py4at](https://github.com/yhilpisch/py4at) - Jupyter Notebooks and code for the book Python for Algorithmic Trading (O'Reilly) by Yves Hilpisch.
+- [dawp](https://github.com/yhilpisch/dawp) - Jupyter Notebooks and code for Derivatives Analytics with Python (Wiley Finance) by Yves Hilpisch.
+- [dx](https://github.com/yhilpisch/dx) - DX Analytics | Financial and Derivatives Analytics with Python.